hampoelz/Capacitor-BrowserView/README.md

 myView.destroy();
 ```

-For details about the communication between the capacitor layer and the loaded web page, see the [Bridge](#bridge) section.
+For details about the communication between the Capacitor layer and the loaded web page, see the [Bridge](#bridge) section.

 ## Configuration